Nils Brunsson: Biography

 Brunsson obtained his MSc in economics in 1969 at the Gothenburg School of Economics and Commercial Law, wherein 1976, he also obtained his Ph.D. in economics (Ekon Dr) and his habilitation (Docent) in 1979.

-Brunsson started his academic career at the Gothenburg School of Economics in 1969 as a Research Assistant and was named Assistant Professor at the Gothenburg University in 1976.
+Brunsson started his academic career at the Gothenburg School of Economics in 1969 as a Research Assistant and was named Assistant Professor at the University of Gothenburg in 1976.
 In 1979 he moved to Uppsala University, where he was appointed Assistant Professor.
 The next year in 1980, he moved to the Stockholm School of Economics, where he was appointed Associate professor.
 In 1982 he was appointed Professor, the City of Stockholm Chair in Public Management as the successor of Thomas Thorburn, and chair of the Department of Public Management at Stockholm School of Economics, where he served until 2010.
 In 1997 he was also appointed Professor at the European Institute for Advanced Studies in Management (EIASM); in 2007, Brunsson held the Niklas Luhmann Visiting Professor at Bielefeld University, and in 2010 he was appointed Professor at Uppsala University, holding the Chair of Management.

 Brunsson was a co-founder of the Scandinavian Consortium for Organizational Research (Scancor) and a board member from 1988 to 1997.
 In 1992 he participated in founding the Stockholm Centre for Organizational Research (Score), where he was chairman from the start to 2008.

 Brunsson was elected a member of the Royal Swedish Academy of Engineering Sciences in 1990.
 He was appointed honorary member of the European Group of Organization Studies (EGOS) in 2009.
 He was the chairman of the Swedish Academy of Management 2010 - 2011.

 Brunsson's research includes studies of decision-making, administrative reforms, standardization, and organization outside organizations.
 He is now working with the organization of markets, and in particular on metaorganizations (i.e. organizations bringing several other organizations under the same umbrella).